Mic1/workcation-react-redux/README.md

 The Tailwind Vue tutorials are an excellent example of the layout of a modern responsive website and was chosen as the base for this project.

-With the advent of projects such as https://bit.dev/, suites of smaller reusable components that can be used plug-and play like lego bricks to construct the look and feel of today's modern web sites are
+With the advent of products like Shopify (https://www.shopify.com/) and projects such as https://bit.dev/, suites of smaller reusable components that can be used plug-and-play like lego bricks to construct the look and feel of today's modern web sites are getting closer.
+Shopify charges $79 a month and requires learning its own templating language ("Liquid") that is based on Ruby, but that does include the hosting environment.
+Bit.dev components are certainly not plug-and-play.
+Other solutions such as WordPress have been labelled "convoluted"

-"coming into their own".
-Coupled with Vue "slots", Svelte "slots" and React "RenderProps", it is now possible to decouple a tight parent-child component relationship and still maintain relationships that communicate data and props for rendering.
+This project aims to investigate how close we can get to plug-and-play components with standard open source tools including obviously html, css and javascript, and frameworks such as react and svelte (strictly not a framework but a compiler), and state management tools such as redux.

+State management tools will be very important to the solution.
+Many components not only require internal state data, but need to communicate data to the "outside world".
+Bit.dev has some great components, but they need integrating in many cases because of their "standalone" construction.

+Redux will save the day here, or to be more specific Redux Toolkit.
+Redux Toolkit reduces the complexity of using Redux and the amount of boilerplate code that has to be coded.

+An example of a reusable component is a "Google Logon" component.
+It might slot into a reusable site header component.

 A reusable component can also have its own data.
 A reusable login component that slots into a reusable site header where various login components could be interchanged, must be able to set an 'isLoggedIn' flag that all other reusable components can go to find out whether a user is logged in so that they can update their internal state to enable buttons, menu items etc.

+Using Redux Toolkit, the Google Logon component could come with its own slice and selectors, all of which are plugged in (copy/paste), and any other component that needs to know logon status, just needs to know the name of the selector to call.

-This project will explore how a reusable Redux "framework" could be used to bind reusable gui components together, where the React/Vue/Svelte components might come with Redux state and Redux actions that can be plugged into the Redux framework.
+This project will explore how a Redux "framework" could be used to bind reusable gui components together, where the React/Vue/Svelte components might come with Redux state and Redux actions that can be plugged into the Redux framework.

 This version uses React, Redux and Tailwind.
 There will be a parallel project using